 Saddle Fitting Services

 All of our Saddle Fitters are Society of Master Saddlers Registered Qualified Saddle Fitters with a Minimum of three years experience.
-We are Independent Fitters and are able to fit and supply a wide range of saddles from various Manufacturers including, Kent & Masters, Thorowgood, EJeffries, Ideal Saddles, Whitaker, Pessoa, GFS, Regent Saddles, Harry Dabbs & Fairfax.
+We are Independent Fitters and are able to fit and supply a wide range of saddles from various Manufacturers including, Kent & Masters, Thorowgood, EJeffries, Ideal Saddles, TNT, Barclay & Co, Bliss of London, Whitaker, Pessoa, GFS, Regent Saddles, Harry Dabbs & Fairfax.

 Charges start from 40.00 for our On-Site Service based in Crook.
 We are able to provide overnight parking and/or accommodation, stabling for your horse, and use of our on-site Arena/Jumps.
 We have lots to do nearby for both you and your horse if you choose to extend your stay including the historical City of Durham and its fabulous castle and cathedral, West Park Arena, The Gallops at Stonechester, Hamsterley Forest, Clinics/Lessons with 4* Event Rider Sara Burdess, as well as being only a few minutes away from Weardale and Kynren.